techfocus3/resources/readme.md

 |___/ |_|___/_|\_\ |_|_| |_| |_|\__,_|\__, |_|_| |_|\__, | \___/\___/ \___/
                                        __/ |         __/ |
                                       |___/         |___/
 This document is an introduction and tutorial to the practice of disk imaging.
-It was produced by Ben Fino-Radin for the American Institute for Conservation of Historic and Artistic Work's third TechFocus workshop, TechFocus III: Caring for Software-based Art, hosted by the Solomon R. Guggenheim Museum, New York, NY on September 25th-26th, 2015.
+It was prepared by Ben Fino-Radin for the American Institute for Conservation of Historic and Artistic Work's third TechFocus workshop, TechFocus III: Caring for Software-based Art, hosted by the Solomon R. Guggenheim Museum, New York, NY on September 25th-26th, 2015.
 ```

 ### What is a disk image?